 I’ve asked my skating peers to share their experiences at various events and competitions and to spotlight their achievements and accomplishments.
-They’re also welcomed to express their views and opinions on any skating topic that is important to them.
+I want to provide a platform of expression for their diverse views and opinions on any skating topic that is important to them.

 I hope their stories will teach and provide further motivation and inspiration to my students, parents, and readers.

 Skating has taught me how to get up

 I began figure skating when I was seven years old.
 I was inspired to figure skate by my dad who plays hockey.
 He thought that I would enjoy figure skating.
 I first stepped on the ice at Woodbridge Community Center.
 Even though I fell down countless times, I said with excitement after the first class ended, “I love it!!!”.
 Woodbridge Community Center is where I met my first coach, Gabby Forlenza.
 Eventually, I asked if I could try private lessons.
 She said she would love to coach me.
 Gabby later brought me to Garden State Skating Club in Howell.
 It was there that I continued to improve.
 I still fell down often, but it was because I was trying harder things each day.
 My coach moved away and it was disappointing, very much like falling down, but I had to stay strong and get back up again.